bmatsuo/lark/docs/lua.md

 ###lark.group{name}

-Get a handle on a named group, creating the group if necessary.
+Get a handle on a named execution group, creating the group if necessary.

 ###lark.wait{group}